caseywdunn/evocell/readme.md

 ## Introduction

-This syllabus covers material that [Casey Dunn](http://dunnlab.org) will present, with help from Cat Munro, at the 2019 EvoCELL workshop.
+This syllabus covers material that Cat Munro, Jacob Musser, and Andi Hejnol will present at the 2019 EvoCELL workshop in place of [Casey Dunn](http://dunnlab.org).

 These days will include morning workshops on general computing skills based on the book [Practical Computing for Biologists](http://www.sinauer.com/practical-computing-for-biologists.html).
 These will be taught be [Casey Dunn](http://dunnlab.org).
 Morning workshops will be followed by afternoon workshops on specific applications of bioinformatics.